search

 Tokyo time

-After the mid-market rate was announced, price movements remained relatively calm
+After the mid-market rate was announced, price movements were relatively calm

 Trading in Tokyo begins around 8:00 a.m.
 Japan Standard Time.
 Markets across Asia open sequentially, starting with Tokyo, followed by Hong Kong and Singapore.
-Trading activity picks up until 9:55 a.m., when Japanese financial institutions announce the day’s mid-market rate (benchmark rate), after which the market tends to settle down.
+Trading activity tends to be brisk until 9:55 a.m., when Japanese financial institutions announce the day’s mid-market rate (benchmark rate), after which the market generally calms down.

 One thing to pay particular attention to during Tokyo trading hours is the monthly "Goto Day."
-On these days—which occur whenever the date is a multiple of five—settlement transactions, primarily by importers, involve selling yen and buying dollars, which tends to push the USD/JPY rate higher until the mid-market rate is announced.
-Additionally, between 9:00 a.m. and 3:00 p.m., when domestic stock trading takes place, cross-yen pairs are susceptible to fluctuations in the Nikkei 225, so it is important to closely monitor stock market trends as well.
+On "Goto Days"—dates that are multiples of five—settlement transactions tend to occur, with importers primarily selling yen and buying dollars; as a result, the USD/JPY exchange rate tends to rise until the mid-market rate is announced.
+Additionally, between 9:00 a.m. and 3:00 p.m., when domestic stock trading takes place, cross-yen currency pairs are susceptible to fluctuations in the Nikkei Stock Average, so it is important to closely monitor stock market trends as well.

 London time (European time)